awslabs/aws-lambda-web-adapter/examples/nginx/README.md

 EXPOSE 8080
 ```

 Line 2 copies lambda adapter binary into /opt/extensions.
-This is the main change to run the nginx server on Lambda.
+This is the main change to run the Nginx server on Lambda.

 ```dockerfile
 COPY --from=public.ecr.aws/awsguru/aws-lambda-adapter:0.6.3 /lambda-adapter /opt/extensions/lambda-adapter